DSACMS/repo-scaffolder/tier2/checklist.md

 [Flipping the Switch: Making the Repository Public](#flipping-the-switch-making-the-repository-public)

 ### Prerequisites
+**Your project should be stored in a GitHub repository** If you are new to GitHub or repositories, checkout the OSPO's [Beginner Guide to Creating GitHub Repos](https://dsacms.github.io/ospo-guide/resources/beginner-guide-github-repos/) before moving on to the next steps.

 Does your repository align with the requirements of a Tier 2 project?
 To verify: